 Call your doctor if:

-and you have tried home treatment without success, the doctor can recommend other methods of treatment.
+If your child wets the bed but has no other symptoms, and you have tried home treatment without success, the doctor can recommend other methods of treatment.

 is appropriate if bedwetting is not affecting how your child is doing with schoolwork or getting along with his or her peers or family.
 Most children develop complete bladder control even without treatment.
 Home treatment may be all that is needed to help the child learn bladder control.

 Your family doctor, general practitioner, or pediatrician can evaluate and treat bedwetting.
 If your child has medical or emotional conditions, your child may be referred to other health professionals, such as a: